How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 • Minimize bias: Research shows that recommenders sometimes use different vocabularies for male and female applicants.
 Test for bias by switching pronouns in the draft and see if it still works.
 If it doesn't, rewrite.

-Step 8: Note on the Language Test
+Step 8: Note on tOEFL and IELTS

 • Factor it into your strategy, including deadlines, assessing your level, and improving weaker areas.

-If resources are limited:
+If your resources are limited:

 Final Thoughts

-I hope this helps, and good luck! ☺️
+Hope this helps and good luck! ☺️

 Delivering high-impact application tips straight to your inbox.